Wild Kingdom: Overview of original program

+Controversy

+The show came under heavy criticism in the 1982 investigative piece "Cruel Camera" by The Fifth Estate, a news magazine program on Canada's CBC Television network, for staging scenes of animal capture or "rescue" simply for dramatic effect or theatrical opportunity, which could thus be construed as cruelty or create undue risk to the creatures.
+Several interviewees who had worked on Wild Kingdom confirmed the rumors that many of the sequences were staged, such as in the episode where Perkins and crew captured a bear in the Florida swamps.
+In fact, the bear had actually been placed there for the production.
+Perkins denied such allegations on camera, and when interviewer Bob McKeown pressed him, said, I'd like you to stop your camera right now, please.
+Perkins then punched the reporter in the face.

 Reruns

-As of April 4, 2021, Mutual of Omaha started syndicating the original series to RFD-TV, airing them in the original Sunday night timeslot through 2022.
-The classic episodes are introduced by Peter Gros, named host of the fourth revival in 2023.
-Today, viewers can watch these classic episodes on wildkingdom.com and the Wild Kingdom YouTube channel Starting July 6, 2025, MeTV began presenting a three hour block of the classic episodes Sunday mornings at 7:00 AM ET/6:00 AM CT.
+As of April 4, 2021, Mutual of Omaha started syndicating the original series to RFD-TV, airing them in the original Sunday night time slot through 2022.
+The classic episodes are introduced by Peter Gros, named host of the fourth iteration in 2023.
+Starting July 6, 2025, a three-hour block of the classic episodes was presented on MeTV Sunday mornings at 7:00 AM ET/6:00 AM CT.

 Revivals

 Second incarnation: 2002 revival

 In 2002, a completely new Wild Kingdom, also sponsored by Mutual of Omaha, began airing new Wild Kingdom specials on Animal Planet.
 The specials proved to be so popular that, in 2005, the network began airing new weekly episodes during the original Sunday night timeslot.

 Third incarnation: 2013 web series

 On November 3, 2013, Mutual of Omaha's Wild Kingdom premiered as a series of webisodes that featured new host Stephanie Arne, a new format, and new stories.